-Hopefully you just got back inside after spending hours exploring your backyard or local park.
-Did the suggestions from Part 2 help you experience more while outdoors?
-Well, I know your summer has just begun and planning for back to school might not be on top of your to do list and that’s ok.
-If you want, you can just print this article out and store in your lesson folder until September.
-Or you can modify the lessons to fit your summer activities, as they are fun for the whole family, are great in camp settings, and good to have if you are teaching summer school or camp programs.
+I know your are also busy with endless responsibilities and adding new curriculum now might not be on the top of your list.
+If you want, you can just print this article out and store in your lesson folder until the need arises.
+Or you can use the activities below now to break things up and add a little nature time to your students day.
+They might even help them to perform better on those mid and year-end exams.
+Just looking at nature through a window helps!
+You can also modify the lessons to fit your own seasonal activities, as they are fun for the whole family, are great in camp settings, and good to have if you are teaching summer school or camp programs.
+(Great way to add extra money to your savings!)

 The following 5 easy activities can be done every day, without significantly taking away from instructional time, or adding more time to your lesson preparation during the school year.